Minnesota school cancels homecoming over disturbing allegations of student misbehavior

-Homecoming cancelled at southern MN high school amid allegations of targeted racist vandalism
+Homecoming canceled at southern MN high school amid allegations of targeted racist vandalism

+WATERVILLE, Minn.
+(FOX 9) - Disturbing allegations of student misbehavior have led a southern Minnesota school district to cancel this weekend’s homecoming festivities.

 "I would like it to be investigated as a hate crime," demanded Chad Alladin, the victim’s father.
 "In my mind, that is what it is."